HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 _SELECT_ operation on the table __'variant'__ to retrieve all columns:

-- Filters the results to include only those records where the variant ID matches the specified ':quizid'.
+- Filters the results to include only those variants where the 'quizID' matches the specified ':quizid'.

 ```sql
 SELECT * FROM variant WHERE quizID=:quizid;